raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 title: What you will learn
 ---

-You will learn about the AstroPi unit and how to control an it, including how to:
+You will learn about the Astro Pi unit and how to control an it, including how to:
-+ display messages and colors
++ Display messages and colours
-+ create images
++ Create images
-+ measure the humidity using a Sense HAT
++ Measure the humidity using a Sense HAT

 This project covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](http://rpf.io/curriculum){:target="_blank"}: